jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 ## Finding tones across strings

 At first,
-finding notes across strings is a matter of random guessing, and then remembering what we find.
+picking out a melody across strings seems like a matter of random guessing, and then remembering what we find.
 It gets easier over time.
 It's like a memory game that never resets.